 As specified in the Referral Cap Supporting Document, the Referral Cap is measured on a cumulative basis over the Term of the Deed.
-Provider compliance will be reviewed every six months, or at any other time as determined by the Department.
+Provider compliance will be reviewed by the Department on a regular basis.

 Any Provider that has exceeded the Referral Cap in accordance with these Guidelines may have their capacity to make future EST referrals to their Own Organisation, Related Entity or Subcontractor restricted, which may include the Department issuing a direction to cease referrals to those entities.
 This restriction will remain in place until the Provider is below the Referral Cap, or unless otherwise advised by the Department.